 Paul Calver has been designing and writing books for 25 years. he has designed everything from encyclopaedias, sticker books and non-fiction, to children's novelty books.
 He co-founded Green Android Limited in 2011 and produces books for publishers all over the world.
 He lives in South London with his wife and two sons.

 As a child, Howard was a big Richard Scarry fan, and still considers Lowly Worm a close confidante, even if he is an anthropomorphic worm.
-He now writes his own children's books, mainly while on the train to work, and in 2015 was runner-up in the Greenhouse Funny Prize.
-His full-time job is as a magazine journalist.
+Howard now works as a freelance journalist alongside writing his own children's books.
 He lives in Hampshire with his wife and two daughters, and enjoys getting covered in mud in the countryside while trail running or mountain biking, eating his own bodyweight in cinnamon buns, riding his Brompton and destroying his kitchen while baking.

 Becky Cameron is a British author and illustrator from sunny Sheffield.
 She graduated in 2012 from Sheffield Hallam University with a first class degree in Graphic Design and Illustration and has just completed an MA in Children's Book Illustration at the prestigious Cambridge School of Art.
 She was highly commended in the Macmillan Prize during her MA.Wishing for a Dragon is Becky's first picture book.
 As well as drawing and picture books she also loves cats, Kate Bush, moleskine sketchbooks, walking up hills and spends much too much time on twitter and instagram.
 She dislikes pigeons, slugs in the bathroom and being late for things.
 She lives in Oxfordshire.